natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/MiG-29%20(Germany).md

 '''CAS'''

 The MiG-29 can be used as a fast interceptor of enemy targets in Ground Realistic.
-Equip your MiG-29 with 6 x FAB-500M-54 or FAB-500M-62 (the -54 version is lighter with almost the same explosive mass), add 2 R-60MKs optionally.
+Equip your MiG-29 with 6 x FAB-500SH, add 2 R-60MKs optionally.
 Start heading to the battle area and go for a behind approach of the enemy spawn, this will allow you to take care of SPAAs or any other targets with a surprise.
-Once you found yourself a target, prepare to slow down to near Mach 1 and align your CCIP with the target, drop all or half of all the bombs on a 0.5 second fuse.
-Once bombs have been dropped, either start speeding off back to the airfield for more bombs, or make use of your R-60MKs to take care of any enemy air targets.
+Once you found yourself a target, prepare to slow down to near Mach 1 and align your CCIP with the target, drop all or half of all the retarded bombs with a 0 second fuse (the bombs slowly fall on the target, allowing you to escape the blast while also instantly eliminating the target).
+Once the bombs have been dropped, either start speeding off back to the airfield for more bombs, or make use of your R-60MKs to take care of any enemy air targets.
 Furthermore, make sure to swap your radar into IRST mode, as you do not carry any radar missiles and it will make you more stealthy to face off enemy jets.
 It is suggested to also take a mixed countermeasures loadout, it can help you dodge surface-to-air missiles and break their lock on.

 '''Enemies worth noting'''

 [[F-16 (Family)|F-16 series]] : The F-16's are considered the top opponent against the MiG-29, having a equal amount of power and ability to combat you.
 Singularly you might have a upper hand in skill and abilities thanks to the R-27 and R-60 missiles, but beware.
 The moment a F-16 teams up with one another, they become a formidable and dangerous group.
 The more F-16's are flying as a flock the more dangerous they become.
 In comparison with the MiG-29: the F-16 performs better in groups, and it is that what you have to look out for.
 It's best to avoid engaging into a flock of F-16's, but to rather engage it from a distance (with use of R-27 missiles) or wait for the flock to fall apart.
 This will give you again a upper hand over the F-16 and give you the ability to combat it 1 on 1.
 Further than that make sure to keep a eye out for their missiles, they have a excellent medium range and can retain a IR lock very well.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in the bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->

 '''Pros:'''

 * Great top speed at all altitudes; with a wing rip speed of Mach 1.3 at sea level
 * High turning performance and agility, especially at low to medium speed
 * The GSh-30-1 cannon is well suited for air combat, possessing effective damage and ballistics
 * Highly effective radar system, has TWS along with PD and Head-Down modes